kupferco/shopping/proxy-server/README.md

 ## Contribution Guidelines

 Feel free to contribute by submitting pull requests for bug fixes or enhancements.
 Ensure code adheres to the existing style and includes relevant documentation updates.

+---

+This README reflects the current state of the proxy server and its services.
+For additional details or questions, contact the project maintainers.